-By hosting a mealtime conversation as part of On the Table on Tuesday, September 26, 2017 you’ll be part of an exciting, county-wide initiative to explore the ways in which we have the power to collaborate in order to make Lake County stronger, safer and more dynamic.
+By hosting a mealtime conversation as part of On the Table Lake County you’ll be part of an exciting, county-wide initiative to explore the ways in which we have the power to collaborate in order to make Lake County, Indiana, stronger, safer and more dynamic.

 We know that Lake County residents share a desire to collaborate more, become more civically involved and more committed to our community.
 While we know that there’s no “quick fix” to the issues facing our region, progress will result from residents and organizations working to make contributions that add up to a greater solution that helps unite the place we call home.

 What you do matters – and when we come together as a community to learn from and with each other, we have the power to impact both neighborhoods and lives.
 That’s what On the Table is all about.

 What is the goal of On the Table?

 Our goal is to bring together Lake County residents to discuss how we can work together to build and sustain our communities.
 We seek to create a movement that inspires each of us to do more – to contribute our time, talent and ideas.
 By agreeing to participate, you’ve already taken an important step to be part of this movement.

 Right now, we’re in the process of recruiting both hosts and guests from across Lake County to be part of On the Table.
 To sign up, simply click the “Register” button at www.legacyfdn.org/onthetable.